PlanckItDev/event-driven-development/README.md

 [![discord](https://img.shields.io/badge/contact-me-blue?logo=discord&logoColor=white&label=join%20discord)](https://discord.gg/THcczpJDSz)

-Event Driven Development is a Approach that produce Events on Source-Code changes.
+Event Driven Development is an Approach that produce Events on Source-Code changes.

 Events will be synced in Real-Time - No Commits - No Push.